ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 [assignment](#assignment).
 The alias must be an [option alias variable](../storage_entities/#aliases) of the same type of the code abstraction.
-If the abstraction never terminates (i.e., return type is `FOREVER`), the variable may be a simple alias.
+If the abstraction never terminates (i.e., return type is `NEVER`), the variable may be a simple alias.
 If the `spawn` fails (e.g., lack of memory) the option alias variable is unset.
 In the case of a simple alias, the assignment raises a runtime error.